Hong Kong, China governments reject UK 'interference' and 'biased' criticism

 While the bill was later withdrawn, the movement evolved into broader appeals for democracy amid fears Beijing was tightening its grip.

 Rallies marking last year’s pivotal moments are planned for later on Friday.
+Police urged people not to gather, citing illegal assembly laws and coronavirus risks, saying it “will not tolerate any illegal or violent behaviour.”

+In Taipei, the capital of democratically-ruled, Chinese-claimed Taiwan, dozens of people rallied in solidarity, chanting “Free Hong Kong.
+Revolution now.”

 A student group and several labour unions postponed this Sunday’s vote on whether to hold a wide-scale strike to June 20, citing a storm forecast.

 China’s Hong Kong Liaison Office, which serves as a platform for Beijing to project its influence in the city, said schools should “immediately discourage” such activity.
 It blamed political groups “with ulterior motives” for “shocking chaos in Hong Kong education.”

-Students have played a major role in the demonstrations, culminating in the occupation of a university campus last year which led to a weeks-long standoff with the police in some of the most violent scenes of the protests.
+Students have played a major role in the protests, culminating in the occupation of a university campus, which led to a weeks-long standoff with the police in some of last year’s most violent scenes.

-The liaison office added that “education has a distinct sovereign attribute.
-On the issue of cultivating qualified nationals and emphasising national feelings, there is only ‘one country’ and no ‘two systems’.”
+The liaison office added that “on the issue of cultivating qualified nationals and emphasising national feelings, there is only ‘one country’ and no ‘two systems’.”

 The student group responded, saying it would not “concede to bullying.”